 Uber banned in Czech Republic's 2nd biggest city

-A court has banned the ride-sharing service Uber from operating in Brno, the second largest city in the Czech Republic.
+" A court has banned the ride-sharing service Uber from operating in Brno, the second largest city in the Czech Republic.
+The Brno regional court issued the ban after a legal complaint by a taxi company with support from Brno City Hall.

 Comments